-Renew your car registration online in Pennsylvania if you meet the two conditions listed below:
+Renew expired car registration online in Pennsylvania if you meet the three conditions listed below:

 - Your present name and address are on file with the Department of Transportation.

-Drivers who meet the two conditions can proceed to renew their auto registration online.
-During the online registration renewal process, you will need to provide the following information:
+Drivers can proceed to renew car registration online if they meet those three conditions.
+During the PA car registration renewal process, you will need to provide the following information:

 - License plate number.